 Writing about the details of my (sometimes controversial) life leaves me vulnerable, but it also leaves me unashamedly free.
 Hopefully it will help do the same for others.
 I Must be a Mermaid is not quite finished and I have many gaps to fill, but I am going to be posting it from the beginning, page by page in the blog on this site.
 Completing each consecutive chapter is going to be my challenge.
 Knowing that even one person might be reading it will be my motivation.

 This is me.
-Although I've changed the red hair now, I enjoyed the home-dyed fiery copper locks which symbolised where I was at that point in time: transforming…evolving…growing...a phoenix rising.
+Although the the home-dyed red hair has been toned down a touch now, I enjoyed the fiery copper locks which symbolised where I was at that point in time: 35 years old, transforming…evolving…growing...a phoenix rising.
+Both my parents were hairdressers so I grew up with perm solution in the air and instant access to new hair-dos.
+I suppose the excitement has always stayed with me—the opportunity and potential to keep re-inventing myself, inside and out.
 Renata Oliva, a wonderful female photographer, asked me to do a nearly-nude photoshoot for a body confidence project and I was like, "HELL YEAH!"
 I'm proud of how far I've come since years of eating disorders and hiding who I really was.